ciscoheat/sveltekit-superforms/README.md

 }) satisfies PageServerLoad;
 ```

-`superValidate` takes the data as the first parameter, which could be either the `RequestEvent` as in this case, a `Request`, `FormData`, or an entity partially matching the schema.
+`superValidate` takes the data as the first parameter, which could be either:

+- the `RequestEvent`, as in this case
+- a `Request`
+- `FormData` (usually from the request)
+- `null` or `undefined`
+- or an entity partially matching the schema.

 **src/routes/+page.svelte**